 1. Start to implement a manufacturing software system

-It might seem obvious, but if you saw the statistics, you would be shocked to realize that so many companies get stuck even before they start using manufacturing software.
+It might seem obvious, but if you saw the statistics, you would be shocked to realise that so many companies get stuck even before they start using manufacturing software.
 Endless discussions, analyses and consultations will get you nowhere.
 The majority of failures result from not taking action.
-Start using some manufacturing software at your production instead of planning forever and doing things on paper, in theory.
+In theory, start using some manufacturing software at your production instead of planning forever and doing things on paper.
 With manufacturing software such as Prodio, where you can easily set up a computer at the production hall and prepare the first production order in less than 15 minutes, it is possible.
 Once you start using the system, you can adjust things and make necessary changes.
-There might be something in the discussion phase that seems hard, but it will be easy in practice with manufacturing software systems.
-Even the larger companies considering purchasing an ERP manufacturing system should start by sharing Google docs at the production hall or system such as Prodio, to know exactly what they need.
-Then, when they opt for a more complicated system at the later stage, their needs are precise (they often say: “we need something like Prodio with additional functions and extra integrations).
+Something in the discussion phase might seem complex, but it will be accessible in practice with manufacturing software systems.
+Even the more prominent companies considering purchasing an ERP manufacturing system should start by sharing Google docs at the production hall or system such as Prodio to know exactly what they need.
+Then, when they opt for a more complicated procedure at the later stage, their needs are precise (they often say: “we need something like Prodio with additional functions and different integrations).

 2. Keep it as simple as possible